fragarco/abasc/docs/en/abasc.md

 ### `FILL`

 **Command**.
 Only available on Amstrad CPC 664, 6128, or higher.
 Fills an area of the screen starting from the current graphics cursor position using the active pen color.
 It can fill shapes automatically.
-While BASC will compile the program, execution on an Amstrad CPC 464 will fail.
+While ABASC will compile the program, execution on an Amstrad CPC 464 will fail.

 ```basic
 MODE 0